jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 makes the process of evaluating an apps privacy accessible for everyone, created by Dan Hastings.
+Solitude was featured in media outlets including KitPloit, Hacking Land, and Hacking Reviews.
+
-Solitude was featured in media outlets including KitPloit, Hacking Land, and Hacking Reviews.Squeak: The tool was described in their blog post, MSSQL Lateral Movement, created by David Cash.
+Squeak: The tool was described in their blog post, MSSQL Lateral Movement, created by David Cash.
-This tool supports the work outlined within the blogpost: namely, the automation of lateral movement via MSSQL CLR without touching disk (besides a DLL being temporarily written to disk by the SQL Server process) or requiring XP\_CMDSHELL.UninstalledAppCanary: This project deploys a numberof canary apps which fire when uninstalled, motivated by the idea that certain threat actors uninstall a number of products prior to dropping later stages, and was created by Ollie Whitehouse.
+This tool supports the work outlined within the blogpost: namely, the automation of lateral movement via MSSQL CLR without touching disk (besides a DLL being temporarily written to disk by the SQL Server process) or requiring XP\_CMDSHELL.
+
+UninstalledAppCanary: This project deploys a number of canary apps which fire when uninstalled, motivated by the idea that certain threat actors uninstall a number of products prior to dropping later stages, and was created by Ollie Whitehouse.
 The tool was described in his